A series of articles focusing on how to combat climate change and environmental damage caused by our daily habits and rituals.

 · Use a cold wash cycle on your washing machine

 · Ensure your workspace is tailored around natural light

 · Add insulation to your home

 7. Eat local

-Buying local means your food retains more nutrients.
-As food ages, it loses vitamins and minerals.
-Food travelling long distances, although sometimes frozen, will lose much of its content by the time it gets to you.
+Buying local will also mean your food retains more nutrients.
+As food ages, it loses vital vitamins and minerals.
+Food travelling over long distances, although sometimes frozen, will lose much of its content by the time it arrives to you.
 Buying local means better quality produce, not to mention you will be supporting local farms and limiting carbon emissions.